UPDATE: This post is updated yearly with the latest carve.

 But first the inspiration: anyone who's read Ray Bradbury's classic The Halloween Tree will recognize the author's frequent artist/collaborator Joe Mugnaini's work.
 This happens to be the mask that appears at the start of Chapter 1.
 I was infatuated with this mask.
 I would often check the book out of the library month after month just to be able to access that mask whenever I wanted.
 So when it came time for me to carve my pumpkin in October 1987, I took inspiration from it and the 'sock & buskin' (classic comedy/tragedy) masks.
 What made it onto the pumpkin was an idea of a split face: an evil grimace on one side, with a bright happy smile on the other.

 Then came how I was going to capture it.
 1987 was a time long before digital cameras, and I knew my crappy Kodak 110 wouldn't capture anything in the dark.
 So I went to video.
 My parents didn't have a camcorder themselves, so I would often talk my neighbors into loaning me theirs.
-They were early adopters, for better or for worse.
-So they had a JVC GZ-S5 camera, probably the last video-CAMERA that wasn't a CAMCORDER.
+They were early adopters, for better or worse, so they had a JVC GZ-S5 camera, probably the last video-CAMERA that wasn't a CAMCORDER.
 Meaning the camera was a separate thing that had a long cord that plugged into a 'portable' VCR.
 I say portable because it wasn't the lightweight aluminum and plastic VCRs that were around toward the end of VHS.
 No, no. This was a VCR made of metal.
 Steel, and lead, and probably gold bricks or something.
 It was HEAVY.

 The JVC GZ-S5 with VHS-C deck.
-Photo: eBay
+Photo: eBay |

 I tell you all this because if you watch THIS VIDEO, you'll see my clumsy, freezing cold, handheld camerawork, trying to capture this jack o' lantern.
 I'd be lying if I told you I wasn't inspired by the opening credits to John Carpenter's Halloween 2.
 Watch the footage, you'll see what I mean.